 Without buffering, the reference input impedance is approximately 250 k $\Omega$ .
 The reference input current can lead to possible errors from either high reference source impedance or through reference input filtering.
 To reduce the input current, use either internal or external reference buffers.
 In most applications external reference buffering is not necessary.

-Connect a 100-nF bypass capacitor across the external reference input pins.
+Connect a bypass capacitor across the external reference input pins if an external reference is used.
 Follow the specified absolute and differential reference voltage requirements.

 9.3.3.3 Reference Buffers